Everything about carpet backing

 Look for Easy Clean:

 Your carpet will sometimes get stains that you can not clean on the spot.
 You need to take the carpet out to clean it.
-Find out if you can take out carpets that are not too heavy quickly.
+Find out if you can take out carpets that are not too heavy quickly or call a professional who can come clean it at your house.